 ] Duke replies: But a translation is not an interpretation.
 Interpretations are

-] subject to the writers thoughts and
+] subject to the writers thoughts and beliefs, but not translations.

 .